Ganty5/Competitive-Analysis-Sales-Trends-Genres-and-Market-Leaders/README.md

 - **Excel / SQL** – Data processing
 - **DAX / Power Query** – Data transformation.

-## 📂 Project Structure
-- `/dashboard.pbix` – Power BI file containing the visualizations.
-- `/dataset` – Raw and processed data used for analysis.
-- `/images` – Screenshots of the dashboard.

 ## 🔥 Getting Started
 1. Download the **Power BI file (.pbix)** from the repository.
 2. Open it in **Microsoft Power BI Desktop**.